vl4ds/Documentation/getting-started/overview.rst

 Next Steps
 ----------

 To start developing with SmartThings, you will need to create a developer account and become familiar with the developer tools.
-This is covered in the :ref:`up-and-running` page.
+This is covered in the :ref:`quick-start`.

-Once you have an account and can log into the developer site, use the :ref:`Getting Started Tutorial <get-started-tutorial>` to create your first SmartApp.
+Once you have an account and can log into the developer site, use the :ref:`first-smartapp-tutorial` tutorial to create your first SmartApp.
 This will familiarize you further with some of the developer tools, and teach you several important concepts as we build a SmartApp.